usama-qadoos/32-Bit-MicroProcessor-Design-Using-FPGA/README.md

 instruction Queue.
 Furthermore, in our implementation we were able to model our circuit design as per our Datapath.
 We got to see the process of how instructions are executed within our microprocessor and how the Arithmetic Logic unit (ALU) operates on two operands.

+**Assignment Status:**
+Assignment is fully completed and has been tested on FPGA as well as through Timing Waveforms.
+It’s fully pipelined and performs operations on the provided instruction set.
+Deliverables completed:
+• Our Design can operate on all the instructions provided for Tesbench testing.
+• Our Design is effectively pipelined, all outputs and inputs are registered as well as the intermediate output
+• Our implemented architecture will reset the program counter as well as the program once all the instructions in our instructions file (memory.dat file) are executed, so the HEX displays are cleared as well as the Registers and program counter is reset.
+• Pressing reset at any point in program execution will automatically reset the program counter and the registers, as well as the HEX displays.